ept/blog/src/serialization.md

 <a href="/2012/12/binaryprotocol.png"><img src="/2012/12/binaryprotocol_small.png" width="550" height="269"/></a>

-The CompactProtocol encoding is semantically equivalent, but using variable-length integers and bit packing to reduce the size to 34 bytes:
+The CompactProtocol encoding is semantically equivalent, but uses variable-length integers and bit packing to reduce the size to 34 bytes:

 <a href="/2012/12/compactprotocol.png"><img src="/2012/12/compactprotocol_small.png" width="550" height="276"/></a>